Skip to content

 • Architecture

-Understand the system design, data flow, and Avro serialization
+Understand the system design and data flow

 Architecture Docs →